Book Summary: The Innovator’s Dilemma (when new technologies cause great firms to fail) by Clayton Christensen

 Processes exist so that employees can do specific repetitive tasks in a predefined fashion with reduced friction and increases efficiency.
 Since these processes are for sustaining innovations, they are a hindrance to disruptive innovation, which would require a new set of processes.

 Values are something that an organization values.
 Such values are explicitly or implicitly communicated to all employees.
-For example, “we only focus on products whose gross margins are more than 40%” or “we only produce products with quality about certain threshold”.
-Values are a hinderance since employees who have internalized these values cannot value disruptive products.
+For example, “we only focus on products whose gross margins are more than 40%” or “we only produce products with quality about a certain threshold”.
+Values are a hindrance since employees who have internalized these values cannot value disruptive products.
 These disruptive products, by definition, are inferior on these metrics.
 Big companies implicitly value only big markets.
 Their size becomes a hindrance to small markets, which can later become big.

 Resources tend to be flexible and are used for a variety of situations, processes, and values, by nature, are inflexible.
 A startup’s capabilities reside mostly in its resources, for its initial success to continue.
 As it grows, it has to develop processes and values, which will ensure the continuous production of products.
 Therefore, for a startup addressing a new problem is about getting the resources right, for a big company, its capabilities (and disabilities) are more tied to its (rigid) processes and values.
-DEC, which dominated mini-computers, had resources to succeed in micro-computers.
+DEC, which dominated mini-computers, had the resources to succeed in micro-computers.
 Still, its processes were more aligned towards a two-year cycle, with everything made in-house, while most companies were outsourcing the making of parts for micro-computers.
 Also, it valued the higher profit margin business of the mini-computer.

 IBM acquired Rolm, the PBX maker, in 1994, but rather than let it run as a standalone unit, it decided to integrate, and hence, push its processes and values onto Rolm, and it failed badly.